newtfire/newTutorials/iXMLstart.md

 This guide was written in reference to Norm Tovey-Walsh's [Writing Invisible XML Grammars](https://www.xml.com/articles/2025/12/16/invisible-xml-grammars-update/).

-Please take a look at the original article for more in depth explanations and additional examples.
+Take a look at the original article for more in depth explanations and additional examples if needed.
 ## Understanding ixml Rules

 An ixml **grammar** consists of rules.
 Each rule has a "left hand side" and a "right hand side".
 The left hand side is a single symbol, which is the title of something that's being defined.
 The right hand side is a list of one or more symbols that define it.